papiodesu/leptos_book/src/async/12_transition.md

             // on subsequent reloads, the current child will
             // continue showing
             fallback=move || view! { <p>"Loading initial data..."</p> }
-            // this will be set to 「true」 whenever the transition is ongoing set_pending
+            // this will be set to "true" whenever the transition is ongoing set_pending
         >
             <p>